The suspended free loop space of a symmetric space: Morse theory and geodesics on symmetric spaces

-\begin{theorem} Let $\MM$ be a globally symmetric space.
-The manifold $\GG \gamma$ is a non-degenerate critical manifold in $\Lambda \MM$. \end{theorem}
+\begin{theorem} Let $\MM$ be a symmetric space and let $\gamma$ be a periodic geodesics on $\MM$.
+Then $\GG \gamma$ is a non-degenerate critical submanifold of $\Lambda \MM$. \end{theorem}

-Obviously every critical point of $E$ is contained in one of these critical manifolds, so we can apply theorem \ref{th.morse.theory} to each isolated critical point of the energy functional on $\Lambda \MM$.
-It follows that $\Lambda \MM$ has a filtration, with filtration quotients the Thom spaces of the negative bundles $\Th (\norbd^- )$.
+Obviously every critical point of $E$ is contained in one of these critical submanifolds.
+We say that two closed geodesics $\gamma$ and $\gamma^\prime$ on $\MM$ are $\GG$-equivalent if $g\gamma = \gamma^\prime$ for some $g\in \GG$.
+This is an equivalence relation where the equivalence classses are the orbits which we have identified as the critical submanifolds.
+In particular, the compact critical submanifolds are disjoint and hence isolated.
+By Theorem \ref{th.morse.theory} it follows that $\Lambda \MM$ has a filtration, with filtration quotients the Thom spaces of the negative bundles $\Th (\norbd^- )$.
 The filtration is indexed by the value of the energy functional on the components of the critical sets.
-If there are several components of the same energy level, we chose an order of those, so that we can reindex our filtration by the natural numbers, and the filtration quotients are exactly $\Th (\norbd^- )$.
+If there are several components of the same energy level, we chose an order of those, and reindex our filtration.
+The filtration quotients are exactly $\Th (\norbd^- )$.

-This means that we have the following: \begin{theorem} Let $\MM$ be a compact globally symmetric space.
+This means that we have the following: \begin{theorem} Let $\MM$ be a compact symmetric space.
 There is a filtration

 indexed by the $\GG$-equivalence classes of geodesic loops.
 These equivalence classes are ordered in such a way that the energy is weakly increasing.
 For two consecutive steps $F^{\nu^\prime } \subseteq F^\nu$ in the filtration, there is a homotopy equivalence $F^\nu /F^{\nu^\prime } \simeq \Th (\norbd_\nu^- )$ where $\norbd_\nu^-$ is the negative bundle over the critical submanifold indexed by $\nu$. \end{theorem}